March 28, 2017

 But in the reality of the school-based SLP, giving a lot of help to students doesn’t always equal remediation and dismissal.
 And when students are not remediating and being dismissed, caseloads are not going down.

-So instead of giving more help, what would happen if we set deadlines as to when students should remediate their articulation challenges?
-What would happen if we set the expectation that service models should change as students made progress?
+So instead of giving more help, what would happen if we set deadlines for when students should remediate their articulation challenges?
+What would happen if we set the expectation that service models should change as students make progress?

 As it turns out, when we do those things, kids make growth.
 SLPs dismiss.
 We get caseload relief.

-Most any SLP will tell you (and national data from ASHA indicate) that higher workloads often result in speech groups increasing in size.
+Most any SLP will tell you higher workloads often result in speech groups increasing in size.
 These larger groups result in longer remediation time for articulation disorders.

 Part of the reason remediation can be delayed is the struggle to individualize therapy in a group setting.
-During the Spring of 2012, a work group of speech-language pathologists set out to identify a more student-centered service delivery model to increase rates of articulation remediation.
-At that time, approximately 40% of these SLP's workloads related to students with articulation eligibilities.
-Increasing remediation and, consequentially, dismissal rates from special education, would significantly lower overall numbers of students on individual caseloads for speech pathologists.
+During the Spring of 2012, a workgroup of speech-language pathologists set out to identify a more student-centered service delivery model to increase rates of articulation remediation.
+At that time, approximately 40% of these SLPs' workloads related to students with articulation eligibilities.
+Increasing remediation and, consequentially, dismissal rates from special education would significantly lower the overall number of students on individual caseloads for speech pathologists.

 But what does a “more student-centered service delivery model” actually mean?
 The study team of SLPs decided that it meant more individualized service in the area of articulation, with flexible service models that change as the needs of children change.
 Furthermore, they decided that . . .